Report detailing PG&E’s Camp fire failures raises new hurdles for utility

 Michael Aguirre, a former assistant U.S. attorney who has sued the governor and various state officials, claiming they have improperly committed ratepayers to helping utilities like PG&E, said that the utility “has failed to obey basic safety rules because there’s been a breakdown in enforcement in California for at least the last decade.”

-“Unless something fundamental is done,” he added, “the utility will cause more death and home destructions in 2020.”
+“Unless something fundamental is done,” he said, “the utility will cause more death and home destructions in 2020.”

 The commission’s findings could jeopardize the probation the company was placed on after the 2010 gas pipeline explosion.